lsrcz/grisette/README.md

   deriving (GMergeable SymBool, GEvaluateSym Model) via (Default SProgram)

 -- An interpreter for SProgram.
--- The interpreter would interpret all the programs in a program space at -- once, and generate a single symbolic formula to represent all the results. interpretU :: UnionM SProgram -> SymInteger interpretU = getSingle . fmap interpret
+-- The interpreter interprets all trees represented by an SProgram.
+-- The result of the interpretation is a single symbolic formula (an SymInteger) that represents the evaluation of all trees.

-interpret :: SProgram -> SymInteger
-interpret (SInt x) = x
-interpret (SPlus x y) = interpretU x + interpretU y interpret (SMul x y) = interpretU x * interpretU y
+-- To switch among those results, the formula uses the symbolic variables that _select_ the members of the Unions.  -- TODO: call these guards? interpret :: SProgram -> SymInteger interpret (SInt x) = x interpret (SPlus x y) = interpretU x + interpretU y interpret (SMul x y) = interpretU x * interpretU y

+-- interpet the set of programs interpretU :: UnionM SProgram -> SymInteger interpretU = getSingle . fmap interpret -- the result is. union of formulas that can be merged (because they are SymIngeters). getSingle merges them into a single value.
+-- TODO: rename getSingle to suggest that merging happens here ?
 ```

+Now we want to generat a particular instance of SProgram, such as XXX.
+This set of trees will prresnet the candidate space of the synthesizer.
+We need symbolic guards for the unions in the SProgram.
+These control what concrete tree the synthesizer selects. -- Say this in Part 1 (i. unions have guards that select; ii. the sovler finds the values for hte guards, thus selecting a tree).

-Then we can define the program space with the `Fresh` monad.
+We are now ready to define the program space with the `Fresh` monad.
 The program space
 is represented as a symbolic program.
 The solver will figure out what program
 in the space meets the specifications.